Sunday, September 18, 2016

 Big band jazz plays for an hour.
 Meanwhile I throw a giant frisbee

-while dozens of kids swirl around me trying to catch it too.
+while dozens of kids swirled around me trying to catch it too.

-After the big band jazz the Brooklyn Raga Massive plays versions
+After the big band jazz the Brooklyn Raga Massive played versions

 of Beatles and Zeppelin, with the Pyeng Threadgill singing